National Disaster Mitigation Program (NDMP)

 Provincial and territorial governments are the eligible recipients for funding under the NDMP.
 However, provincial and territorial authorities may collaborate with, and redistribute funding to eligible entities, such as municipal or other local governments, public sector bodies, private sector bodies, band councils, international non-government organizations or any combination of these entities.

-Of the NDMP's $200 million, an allotment of approximately $183 million for NDMP projects that will be cost-shared with the provinces and territories (up to 50 per cent for eligible provincial projects and up to 75 per cent for eligible projects in the territories).
+Of the NDMP's $200 million, an allotment of approximately $183 million for NDMP projects is cost-shared with the provinces and territories (up to 50 per cent for eligible provincial projects and up to 75 per cent for eligible projects in the territories).
 Projects will be selected for funding through a competitive, merit-based process using objective and measurable criteria.